easystats/modelbased/paper/paper.md

 When the focus is on the *predicted outcome*, it is more appropriate to consider the empirical distribution of focal predictor characteristics rather than a balanced data grid.
 This can be achieved by changing the `estimate` argument within `estimate_means()`.
 Setting `estimate = "average"` calculates the average expected outcome from those observations _from the sample_ defined by the focal predictors.

 For analyses emphasizing outcome differences between groups (e.g., when computing contrasts) and particularly when causal effects are being considered, it may be beneficial to model a hypothetical population not directly represented in the sample.
 This approach, known as *G-computation* [@chatton_rohrer_2024], is implemented by setting `estimate = "population"` within `estimate_means()`.
-This `estimate` argument is also available for the `estimate_contrasts()` function.
+This option is also available for the `estimate_contrasts()` function.

 ## Technical details